 Conclusion

 While more people are visiting Red Hook thanks to IKEA, it still remains an underrated neighborhood to live in due to its relative inaccessibility.
 For many people, that’s part of the charm.
-Since there are fewer tourists wandering Red Hook proper (most just go to IKEA and back), the neighborhood feels more tightly knit and you’ll get to know your fellow residents.
+Since fewer tourists are wandering Red Hook proper (most just go to IKEA and back), the neighborhood feels more tightly knit, and you’ll get to know your fellow residents.

 FAQ